CHTC/chtc-website-source/_uw-research-computing/file-avail-largedata.md

 ## D. Data Access Within Jobs

 Staged large data will
 be available only within the the CHTC pool, on a subset of our total capacity.

-Staged data are owned by the user, and only the user's own jobs can access these files (unless the user specifically modifies unix file permissions to make certain files available for other users).
+Staged data are owned by the user and only the user's own jobs can access these files (unless the user specifically modifies unix file permissions to make certain files available for other users).